sproutcore/guides/source/using_handlebars.md

 <input type="checkbox" checked>
 </html>

-h4.
-Binding Class Names with {{bindAttr}}
+#### Binding Class Names with {{bindAttr}}

-The +class+ attribute can be bound like any other attribute, but it also has some additional special behavior.
+The `class` attribute can be bound like any other attribute, but it also has some additional special behavior.
 The default behavior works like you'd expect:

 <javascript>
 App.AlertView = SC.View.extend({